-With more miles of cross-country ski trails than a trek from St. Paul to Los Angeles, Minnesota is a destination for novice and pro skiers alike.
-Just ask Jessie Diggins, the Stillwater native who, along with teammate Kikkan Randall, became the first American women to medal in cross-country skiing at the 2018 Winter Olympics.
+With more miles of cross-country ski trails than a trek from St. Paul to Los Angeles has, Minnesota is a destination for novice and pro skiers alike.
+Just ask Jessie Diggins, the Stillwater native who, along with teammate Kikkan Randall, became the first American woman to medal in cross-country skiing at the 2018 Winter Olympics.

 Also referred to as Nordic, cross-country skiing is much different from the downhill variety.
 The skis themselves are much skinnier, and the boots click in at the toes, leaving your heels free as you glide.

 There are also two distinct styles: Classic, or parallel skiing, is the easiest to learn; and skate skiing, which leaves V-shaped tracks, is more technical and often preferred by more experienced skiers.
 The skis and poles are slightly different for each style, and ski trails are groomed specifically for classic, skate or both.

 If you're new to the sport, there are several parks and ski areas that offer lessons and equipment rentals.
 The Loppet Foundation at Theodore Wirth in Minneapolis offers regular group lessons on weekend for both classic and skate skiing.

 You can also find special events, including Winter Trails Day at Minnesota State Parks like Fort Snelling, and Free Play Snow Day at Three Rivers Park District parks in the Twin Cities area, including Elm Creek in Maple Grove and Carver Park Reserve in Waconia.